dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-1-0-0.md

 ## New and changed documentation

 - [Tests](building-a-dbt-project/tests), [test selection](test-selection-examples), [selection methods](node-selection/methods): Update `test_type:` selection method.
 Remove references to `--schema` and `--data` flags.
+- [Parsing](parsing): partial parsing and static parsing have been turned on by default